ChaoChingTan/labs/Virtualization/KVM_libvirt.md

 ## Labs

-* Demo: Installing a virtual machine on KVM
+* Demo: virt-manager on KVM